FlickyOs/OverWatch-2-Depth-of-Maps/README.md

 <!-- /TOC -->
 ## Introduction
 Welcome to my repository!!
 The script uses **Nvidia Freestyle** for customising the game’s appearance through the application of real-time post-processing filters.
-With Freestyle’s Filters, you can be more creative with your edits/games.If you face and issues contact me via discord **Flicky#0920**
+With Freestyle’s Filters, you can be more creative with your edits/games.If you face any issues contact me via discord **Flicky#0920**

 <!-- /TOC -->
 ## Requirements